Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Graphical model-based clustering

 Consider the likelihood for data $y^{(n)}=\{y_1,\ldots,y_n\}$:

-where is associated with a generative model: each $r( \cdot ; \theta)$ is the probability kernel of a {\em root} distribution that gives rise to the first data point in a cluster, and $f(\cdot\mid y_j;\theta)$ is the kernel of a {\em leaf} distribution that gives rise to a subsequent data point given an existing one in the cluster.
+where each $r(\cdot;\theta)$ is the probability kernel of a {\em root} distribution that gives rise to the first data point in a cluster, and $f(\cdot\mid y_j;\theta)$ is the kernel of a {\em leaf} distribution that gives rise to a subsequent data point given an existing one in the cluster. { Here $\theta$ denotes the set of parameters characterizing these kernels.
+For example, a Gaussian kernel with shared variance $\sigma^2$ yields $f(y_i\mid y_j;\theta)\propto\exp(-d_{i,j}^2/(2\sigma^2))$, where $d_{i,j}$ is the distance between nodes and $\theta$ includes $\sigma^2$.
+The kernel $r(\cdot;\theta)$ only characterizes the root node distribution and does not affect the within-cluster dependence structure.
+In particular, $r(\cdot;\theta)$ may be chosen as a diffuse density or even taken to be constant, since it need not integrate to one. }